The Chairman (1969 film): Release

 For the British theatrical release, J. Lee Thompson was told that he must change the film's title to The Most Dangerous Man in the World, as most filmgoers would mistakenly think that the film was about business.

 Box office

 According to Fox records, the film required $9,750,000 in theater revenue to break even.
-But by 11 December 1970, the film had made just $5,425,000, resulting in a loss for the studio.
+By 11 December 1970, however, the film had made just $5,425,000, resulting in a loss for the studio.